enigmalea/Archivist-Docs/docs/docs/intro.md

 **The basic features of Archivist (viewing fic, series, and user info from AO3 links) require no commands!** Simply invite the bot to your server and it will begin to detect links and post embeds.

-The additional commands listed below offer further customization and features.
+The additional commands listed in this guide offer further customization and features.

 ---